- Search The Registry

 Jordan performed with Charlie Gaines (1933-5), the violinist Leroy Smith (1935-6), and Chick Webb (1936-8), and played briefly with Fats Waller and Kaiser Marshall, then formed his own ensemble to work in New York.
 This group, which became known as the Tympany Five, was tremendously popular both in Harlem and throughout the rest of the country until the late 1950s.
 Jordan also appeared in films with the Tympany Five, including "Follow the Boys" (1944), "Meet Miss Bobby Sox" (1944), "Beware" (1946), "Swing Parade of 1946" (1946), "Reet, Petite and Gone" (1947), and "Lookout Sister" (1948).

 He led a big band briefly during the 1950s, made a solo tour of England in 1962, toured Asia in 1967, and continued to work into the 1970s.
 Jordan combined showmanship and musicianship equally and became an influential force in rhythm-and-blues music in the late 1940s and the 1950s.
 As an improviser, he is best remembered for his work on alto saxophone, but he also played the soprano, tenor, and baritone.
-He also wrote a number of songs, including "Five Guys Named Moe," "Is You Is, or Is You Ain't (Ma' Baby?)," "Choo Choo Ch'boogie," and "Saturday Night Fish Fry."
+He also wrote several songs, including "Five Guys Named Moe," "Is You Is, or Is You Ain't (Ma' Baby?)," "Choo Choo Ch'boogie," and "Saturday Night Fish Fry."
 Louis Jordan died on February 4, 1975.

 All That Jazz: The Illustrated Story of Jazz Music